xjhofernandes/xjhofernandes/README.md

 ### 👋 I'm Jonathan

-Brazilian Python Software Developer and DevOps Engineer.
+Brazilian Python Software Developer and DevOps Engineer living in Europe 🇪🇺.

 I love crafting efficient solutions and diving into the world of cloud technologies (AWS / Azure).

 What I do: